gabriel-ballesteros/spotify-recommender/README.md

 Where p and q are the tracks and the subindexes (1, 2, ..., i, ..., n) are the features (acousticness, danceability, etc.)

+Then we normalize the similarity with the following index:

 ![Similarity](app/static/img/similarity.png)

 and choose the track with similarity closest to 1.0 among the ones in the dataset.